Canon SX620 vs Panasonic GH3

 Studio photographers will appreciate that the Panasonic GH3 (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the GH3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH3 was succeeded by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX620 and GH3 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX620 or the Panasonic GH3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.